Attitude Coverage

 5. Click Apply.

-Grid Stats Report
+Generating a Grid Stats report

 Generate a Grid Stats report to determine the highest minimum value.
 Use this number to create a graphical display of the results in the Attitude Sphere that you can visualize in the 3D Graphics window.